chef/omnitruck/README.md

    'gem install shotgun'

-In order to run the app, first there must exist a build_list.json file so that the app knows what versions are available, so run:
+In order to run the app, we must first build the various build_*list*.json files so that the app knows what versions are available, so run:

    './s3_poller -e development'